DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 </summary>
 <br>
 ```
-We add the wildcard to our route, the `*`, so that all combinations of routes hit via the url manually will trigger our Angular SPA and allow us to use Angular's `html5Mode` to take over routing
+We add the wildcard to our route, the `*`, so that all combinations of routes that hit the url manually will trigger our Angular SPA and allow us to use Angular's `html5Mode` to take over routing
 ```
 <br>
 <br>